 Extensive and useful annotations for many older DCU series.

 Large archives of Golden Age comics that are now in the public domain, and thus free to download.

 Lists which books have been reprinted and how.
-Which is quite useful for such logistics as avoiding to buy expensive comics (the expensive stuff is often what gets reprinted) and finding better-printed versions of the art to work with.
+Which is quite useful for such logistics as avoiding to buy expensive comics (the expensive stuff is often what gets reprinted).
+And for finding better-printed versions of the art to work with.

-Comicbookdb has superceded it in our usage, though.
+Comicbookdb has superseded it in our usage, though.
 And then we went digital, so reprints became a non-issue.

 These are sites similar to writeups.org, though not generally with a role-playing games angle.